Plug-In Classification of Drift Functions in Diffusion Processes Using Neural Networks: Introduction

 The paper is organized as follows.
 All notations used in this paper are collected in Section~\ref{sec:notations}.
 Section~\ref{sec:main-theory} introduces the construction of the neural network based plug-in classifier, relying on the Bayes characterization established in Proposition~\ref{prop:bayes-classifier}.
 Theoretical convergence guarantees for this classifier are established in Theorems~\ref{thm:main-decomposition} and~\ref{thm:main-NN}.
 Section~\ref{sec:numerical-part} presents the numerical experiments.
-Section~\ref{sec:conclusion} presents the conclusion of this paper.
-Finally, Section~\ref{sec:ProofSketch} provides proof sketches for the main theoretical results.
+Finally, Section~\ref{sec:conclusion} presents the conclusion of this paper.
+The appendix contains detailed proofs and implementation details.